 Notary Nodes simply take publicly-available data that has been established by a blockchain’s network (a block hash) and save it onto the ledger of a different blockchain.
 This is accomplished by executing an empty transaction, which any ordinary user can do.

-While the notarization process is critical to the security, interoperability, and scalability of the Komodo ecosystem, Notary Nodes don’t have any special powers over any blockchain.
+While the notarization process is critical to the security, blockchain interoperability, and scalability of the Komodo ecosystem, Notary Nodes don’t have any special powers over any blockchain.
 It is a fully decentralized mechanism for cross-chain notarizations.

 How To Become A Notary Node